EmmanuelOwusu/-Linear-Quadratic-Regulators/README.md

-# AMMI
+# Linear Quadratic  Regulators (AMMI-Ghana)

-This is a presentation on Linear Quadratic  Regulators
+This is a presentation on Linear Quadratic  Regulators:

 * A linear quadratic problem is a problem where the system dynamics are described by a set of linear differential equations and the cost is